KChantal/SignBridge/CONTRIBUTING.md

 This project is currently no longer **accepting external contributions** 🚧

-It’s publicly visible because I believe in the spirit of building great things in the open — and in order to welcome any thoughtful ideas and feedback from the developer community 🎨
+It’s publicly visible as I believe in the spirit of building great things in the open — and in order to welcome any thoughtful ideas and feedback from the developer community 🎨
 (See below for more on this)

 🏗️